 This affects many low-income, noncustodial parents, as well.
 Those that pay child support may be eligible for Medicaid if their state of residence opted to expand Medicaid.
 In addition, those who would have been eligible for Medicaid if their state had expanded Medicaid are exempt from the Affordable Care Act’s individual responsibility provisions, which state that all adults and members of their family must either have minimum essential covers; have an exemption from the requirement to have minimum essential coverage; or make an individual shared responsibility payment when they file their federal income tax return.

 Understanding how Medicaid impacts child support is important for custodial and noncustodial parents alike.
-They both need to understand how their low-income status affects their federally funded insurance and how it can interact with the child support that their shared children may rely on.
+Low-income custodial and noncustodial parents need to understand how their financial status affects Medicaid eligibility and insurance, as well as how it can interact with the child support that their shared children require.

 Dan Pearce is an Online Editor for Lexicon, focusing on subjects related to the legal services of customers, Cordell & Cordell and Cordell Planning Partners.
 He has written countless pieces on MensDivorce.com, detailing the plight of men and fathers going through the divorce experience, as well as the issues seniors and their families experience throughout the estate planning journey on ElderCareLaw.com.
 Mr. Pearce has managed websites and helped create content, such as the Men’s Divorce Newsletter and the YouTube series, “Men’s Divorce Countdown.”
 He also has been a contributor on both the Men’s Divorce Podcast and ElderTalk with TuckerAllen.